 Account titles are to reflect the associated financial activity.
 An account title may be updated periodically if the update does not infer a different financial activity.
 Establish a new account if a different financial activity exists.

-A full account title is made up of a budget title and a project title.
+A full account title is made up of a cost center, program, gift, grant, or project title.

-Budgets are usually titled after the departments they service, e.g., Veterinary Clinic.
-An area administrator may change a budget title within their area by submitting a memorandum to the Budget Office.
+Ledger accounts are usually titled after the departments they service, e.g., Veterinary Clinic.
+A cost center administrator may change a ledger account title within their cost center by submitting a memorandum to the Budget Office.

 Projects are usually titled after departmental subunits, e.g., Small Animal Hospital, or activities, e.g., Visiting Speakers.
-An area administrator or department head may change a project title under their control by submitting a memorandum to the Controller’s Office.
+A cost center administrator or department head may change a project title under their control by submitting a memorandum to the Controller’s Office.

-Those budget and project numbers which have been previously assigned and terminated may not be used again for a period of four years.
+Those program numbers which have been previously assigned and terminated may not be used again.